 Many times I've had friends tell me that their children were at church for the first time and were waiting patiently to "see God".
 What a hoot.

+But, this book really lays the foundation for introducing and explaining God's presence.
 We don't see Him, but the books suggests where we CAN find Him...
 And He's in everything!

 The story is told from a little girl's perspective; I think that really helps children to relate.